Get started by: Getting a domain → | Creating a website →

 Why new top-level domains matter

 Your website is often the first point of contact between your business and potential customers.
 It's where first impressions are formed and where brand identity begins to take shape.
-This is why new top-level domains (TLDs) are more than just a technical necessity—they're a strategic asset for your website.
+This is why new top-level domains (TLDs) are more than just a technical necessity—they're a strategic asset for your website and brand.

 Choosing a niche-specific TLD isn't just about standing out—it's also about protection.
 By securing domains that are closely aligned with your brand, you prevent others from registering similar names that could confuse customers or dilute your brand's strength.